Western use of the swastika in the early 20th century: Canada

-Swastika is the name of a small residential community in northern Ontario, Canada, approximately 580 kilometres north of Toronto, and 5 kilometres west of Kirkland Lake, the town of which it is now part.
+Swastika is the name of a small residential community in northern Ontario, Canada, approximately 580 kilometres (360 miles) north of Toronto, and 5 kilometres (3 miles) west of Kirkland Lake, the town of which it is now part.
 The town of Swastika was founded in 1906.
 Gold was discovered nearby and the Swastika Mining Company was formed in 1908.
-The government of Ontario attempted to change the town's name during World War II, but the town resisted and many posted signs "The hell with Hitler.
+The government of Ontario attempted to change the town's name during World War II, but the town resisted and many posted signs "To hell with Hitler.
 We came up with our name first!".
 The Swastika United Church is located in Swastika, Ontario, as is the Swastika Public School, Swastika Fire Hall and Swastika Laboratories, which provides assaying services for the mining industry.

 In Puslinch, Ontario, a private road called Swastika Trail has been the subject of debate for years.
 In 2020, Divisional Court declined to overturn the township's decision to keep the name despite the objection of some residents.

 In Windsor, Nova Scotia, there was the Windsor Swastikas ice hockey team from 1905 to 1916, and their uniforms featured swastika symbols.
 There were also hockey teams named the Swastikas in Edmonton, Alberta (circa 1916), and the Fernie Swastikas in Fernie, British Columbia (circa 1922).

 The Traveller's Hotel in downtown Ladysmith, British Columbia, has a façade decorated with brickwork swastikas.
 Further north on Vancouver Island, the Japanese cemetery in Cumberland has several grave markers decorated with swastikas.

 A repeating pattern of swastikas appeared on a few Canadian postage stamps that were produced by commercial airlines from 1924 to 1932.

 There used to be a swastika brick pattern located outside at the top of a house located at 75–81 Troy Street, in Verdun, a borough of Montreal, Quebec.

 The swastika was also used as border art for the weekly pet health column in the Calgary Herald newspaper in the early years of the 20th century.

+The community of Pointe-des-Cascades, Quebec was inundated with hate mail and phone calls after local officials stopped an attempt to paint over a swastika embossed on a heavy anchor on display at the local maritime museum's open air anchor display.
+The 2017 incident in the historic community on the Saint Lawrence River generated news coverage across Canada.
+The embossed swastika had been painted black with a white background, consistent with the Nazi symbol color scheme.
+A museum plaque inaccurately suggested the anchor was Nazi, but it was British, predated the Nazi era and similar anchors are on display at other museums including two in Ontario and one in the United States.
+British commercial and military ships used similar anchors.
+Plans were made to replace the plaque with one that provides accurate context.
+The local activist who attempted to paint over the embossed symbol told a reporter that the fact that the swastika and anchor are not German and not Nazi, is irrelevant.